somethingfly/FlatironsInTheFire/README.md

 # FlatironsInTheFire

+The project is also a blog.
+Be sure to run flatirons.json in your terminal to read the blog:

+`json-server flatirons.json`

 ### What is this?

 A collection of little possible errors and likely mistakes of probably little importance, and a few asides also of little importance, from reading Flatiron course materials that I have recorded as I went through the Flatiron course.